 Even if the DVSA found that your examiner had a history of failing students or multiple complaints regarding their overall ability, they can’t make a decision regarding your driving ability.
 After all, your situation might have been one of the few cases in which the examiner was correct.
 The DVSA can’t assess your driving competence or lack thereof.
 They can, however, look into whether a learner’s allegations against an examiner are sustainable or not.

 While the result of your practical test can’t be overturned, a successful appeal might result in you getting a free retest—saving you £62!

 If you want to complain about your practical test, you can contact the DVSA by email, phone or post.
 You’ll get a reply within 10 working days.
 There’s a different process however, to appeal a driving test.

 You can appeal if you think that your examiner wasn’t following regulations when they carried out your practical test.
 The test result won’t be changed, but you could get a free retest if you’re successful.
 You have to appeal to a:

 - Magistrate’s court within 6 months if you took your test in England or Wales.

 - Sheriff’s court within 21 days if you took your test in Scotland.

 Get back behind the wheel

 While failing can be a heart-breaking moment, it doesn’t have to be the end of your driving experience.
 As we said earlier, sometimes it can be something minuscule that contributes to your downfall.
-If that’s the case for you, you might want to try out a refresher course—ideal for people who are almost test-ready but looking for additional lessons to tackle any major problems.
+If that’s the case for you, you might want to try out a refresher course—like our 10 hour driving course—ideal for people who are almost test-ready but looking for additional lessons to tackle any major problems.

 Need some cheering up?
 Take a look at our top 5 PassMeFast passes this summer.